mmugheesali/Chess-Game/README.md

-# Chess-Game

-This is a chess game.
-My frst big project.I'm making this as practice.I really hope I'll complete it.
 # Chess Game
 This project is a full-stack chess game built with Flask for the backend and HTML/CSS/JavaScript for the frontend.
 It is designed as a learning project and aims to provide a playable chess experience in the browser.

 ## Features